Signal processing by frames and counts

 -

-Blocks Unbuffer and Terminator have no configurable parameters.
+Blocks Unbuffer and Terminator they do not have configurable parameters.
 In the settings window, the simulation interval and solver selection remain by default.

 Run a simulation of the model .
-The graphs will show the changes in the sine signal over time.
+The graphs will show the changes in the sinusoidal signal over time.
 The X axis represents the simulation time interval from

 0